sunset326/SE2-SuperGlue/README.md

 ### Training Directions

-To train the SuperGlue with default parameters, run the following command:
+To train the SuperGlue with custom parameters, run the following command:

 ```sh
 python train.py